Kernel Single Proxy Control for Deterministic Confounding: Conclusion

 \section{Conclusion}

 In this paper, we propose single proxy causal learning, which only requires a single proxy variable.
+Our main contribution is to extend \citet{Tchetgen2023Single} by drawing the connection with the original PCL, notably by identifying the outcome variable with the treatment proxy in the original PCL setting.
+This insight enables us to consider continuous treatments in the single proxy setting and use the alternative {\em informative outcome} assumption for the identification.

-Our theoretical analysis shows that the bridge function can recover the true structural function if the outcome is generated in a deterministic way.
-Motivated by this, we propose two methods to estimate the bridge function, named SKPV and SPMMR, which are shown to converge to the true bridge function as the number of samples increases.
-We also empirically show that we can still apply these methods in the additive noise case, which violates the deterministic confounding assumption.
+Following the theoretical work, we propose two methods, SKPV and SPMMR, to estimate the bridge function which are shown to converge to the true bridge function as the number of samples increases.
+We also empirically show that we can still apply these methods in the additive noise case, and demonstrate a bound on the performance penalty incurred through violation of the deterministic outcome and informative outcome assumptions.